Skip to main content

 The necessary steps to become certified are:

 • Submit a completed examination request form to the wastewater Operator Certification Unit.
-Examination request forms are available from the Operator Certification Unit or online.
 The examination request form is reviewed and the applicant is sent either an examination admittance letter or a letter indicating the eligibility shortfall.

 • If a passing score of 70 or more is obtained on the examination, notification to the applicant that they are now designated as an Operator in Training will be mae at the certification exam level they passed.
 This notification will also contain a request for an application to be made.
 On receipt of the application, the Agency will make a determination if the applicant meets the eligibility requirements of the class level they passed.
 If eligibility requirements are met, then the applicant will be notified that they are certified at that level.
 If eligibility requirements are not met, notification as for the cause of ineligibility will be provided.